bjgarcia/hdzero-goggle-services/README.md

 EXAMPLE:{"section":"wifi","setting_list":[{"key": "clientid", "value": "ABC123", "line": "14"},{"key": "enable", "value": "false", "line": "15"},{"key": "mode", "value": "1", "line": "16"},{"key": "ap_ssid", "value": "HDZero", "line": "17"},{"key": "ap_passwd", "value": "divimath", "line": "18"},{"key": "sta_ssid", "value": "SSID", "line": "19"},{"key": "sta_passwd", "value": "abc123", "line": "20"},{"key": "dhcp", "value": "true", "line": "21"},{"key": "ip_addr", "value": "192.168.1.122", "line": "22"},{"key": "netmask", "value": "255.255.255.0", "line": "23"},{"key": "gateway", "value": "192.168.1.1", "line": "24"},{"key": "dns", "value": "192.168.1.1", "line": "25"},{"key": "rf_channel", "value": "6", "line": "26"},{"key": "root_pw", "value": "divimath", "line": "27"},{"key": "ssh", "value": "true", "line": "28"}]}

 ### Post Methods
-Create new lines or a new section after the line or section provided in the URI, at the end of the section, or end of file if no line or section is provided in the URI.
+Create new lines or a new section after the line or section provided in the URI, at the end of the section, or at the end of file if no line or section is provided in the URI.
 If lines or section exists an error will be returned.
-Lines that don't exits will be created.
+Lines that don't exits will be created in an existing section.

 ```
 /cgi-bin/settings?post=line[&line=month]